tradle/why-hypercore/FAQ.md

 URL is designed to be used in Beaker.
 Its schema is dat:// or hyper:// It must be followed by the <publicKey> of a Hypercore feed.

-Note that in the future it is planned to support [Strong linking](https://github.com/mafintosh/hypercore-strong-link) to a particular version of the data is planned.
+Note that in the future it is planned to support [Strong linking](https://github.com/mafintosh/hypercore-strong-link) to a particular version of the data element.

 When supported, I think such URL needs to have both stable part and version part.
 It also needs to allow URLs to be used by internal components and apps, not just in Beaker.
 A typical use case for this is link from a data element in Hyperbee to a file Hyperdrive.